-The portfolio, including assets held for sale, was independently valued at €933.7 million by Cushman & Wakefield LLP at 31 March 2018 (31 March 2017: €829.7 million) which converts to a book value of €931.2 million after the provision for tenant incentives.
+\ Total income of €72.0 million includes €2.0 million of other income.

+provision for tenant incentives.
 Adjusting for assets held for sale and including at cost the two acquisition assets in Saarbrücken and Düsseldorf II, which completed on 1 April 2018, would increase the portfolio book value to €967.3 million.
 The increase in book value of the portfolio of €126.1 million in the period is illustrated in the following table.

-31 March 2018 €000 Total investment properties at book value as at 1 April (1) 823,295 Additions 127,799 Capital expenditure 20,662 Disposals (2) (104,040) Surplus on revaluation above capex 58,971 Adjustment in respect of lease incentives (487) Movement in Directors' discretionary impairment of non-core assets 4,968 Total investment properties at book value as at 31 March (1) 931,168 Additions completed 1 April 2018 (Saarbrücken and Düsseldorf II)(3) 36,149 Adjusted investment properties at book value as at 31 March (1) 967,317
+2018 €000 Total investment properties at book value as at 1 April 823,295 Additions 127,799 Capital expenditure 20,662 Disposals (104,040) Surplus on revaluation above capex 58,971 Adjustment in respect of lease incentives (487) Movement in Directors' discretionary impairment of non-core assets 4,968 Total investment properties at book value as at 31 March 931,168 Additions completed 1 April 2018 (Saarbrücken and Düsseldorf II) 36,149 Adjusted investment properties at book value as at 31 March 967,317

-- (1) Including assets held for sale. - (2) Including disposals relating to assets held for sale. - (3) Using expected total acquisition costs.
+- Including assets held for sale

+- \\ Including disposals relating to assets held for sale

+- \\\ Using expected total acquisition costs

 The portfolio valuation movement which relates to newly acquired assets (31 March 2018 valuation compared to total acquisition costs) was a negative €20k whereas book valuation increases on assets held for the entire period amounted to €84.4 million or 11.6% (31 March 2017: 7.7%).
-The valuation of the eleven sites that were acquired in the period was €127.5 million, which was 7.6% higher than their purchase price albeit slightly lower than the total acquisition costs as mentioned above.
+The valuation of the eleven sites that were acquired in the period was €127.5 million which was 7.6% higher than their purchase price albeit slightly lower than the total acquisition costs as mentioned above.
 This confirms that the Company continues to purchase assets well.